 - The file needs to be UTF-8 encoding (or us-ascii)

 - The file cannot have line breaks.
 Here is an article on how to fix line breaks when a file is saved via a PC/Mac vs Linux/Unix.
 Please refer to problem 5.
-If you would like to upload a test file, your Salesforce DMP representative will view it to verify there are no line breaks.
+If you would like to upload a test file, your Audience Studio representative will view it to verify there are no line breaks.
 Your IT department should be able to assist with formatting in Terminal.

 - Please let us know once the file is uploaded.
 Once it is uploaded, our engineers have to deploy the pipeline.
 A safe timeline would be 2 weeks for this to be completed.